Your Horoscope This Week: November 9 To 15

 Pisces Sun & Rising:

-From November 13 to 15, the Moon in Virgo illuminates your relationship and one-on-one connection sector.
+From November 14 to 16, the Moon in Virgo illuminates your relationship and one-on-one connection sector.
 It’s a clarifying lunar moment that may reveal where boundaries need adjusting, or where walls need softening.
 Whether you’re single, partnered, or in something undefined, the Virgo Moon brings discernment without coldness.
 Take this time to have the talk, send the email, or write the letter (even if you never send it).
-You’re learning to show up more authentically in partnership, but also to honor your solitude.
+You’re learning to show up more authentically in partnership, but also to honour your solitude.
 Clarity is not closure, it’s a doorway.
 Walk through with grace.

 AdvertisementADVERTISEMENT